TN0123/Schematic/CONTRIBUTING.md

 ## Questions?

-If you have questions about contributing:
+If you have questions about contributing reach out to schematicnow@gmail.com

-1. Search existing issues and discussions
-2. Create a new issue with the "question" label
-3. Join our community discussions

 Thank you for contributing to Schematic!
 Your contributions help make this project better for everyone.